deai-factory/deai-gromacs/README.md

 -i Query="echo 15 | gmx pdb2gmx -f input/1AKI.pdb -o outputs/1AKI_processed.gro -water spc" => Running the Gromacs command gmx.

 The InputsCID Folder will be mounted to the GROMACS/GROMACS as input and gmx is reading the file from the input volume.
-R%eading the file 1AKI.pdb.
+Reading the file 1AKI.pdb.